bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    This endpoint returns assets only if the transaction they're in are included in a ``VALID`` or ``UNDECIDED`` block on ``bigchain``.

-   :query fields: A comma separated string to expand properties on the transaction object to be returned.
+   :query string fields: A comma separated string to expand properties on the transaction object to be returned.
-   :type fields: string

-   :query metadata_id: metadata ID.
+   :query string metadata_id: metadata ID.
-   :type metadata_id: uuidv4

    **Example request**: